John Elwyn: Honours

 John Elwyn was elected in 1979 as a member of the Royal Institute, in 1982 as an Honorary Member of the Gorsedd of Bards, and in 1996 as an Honorary DLitt of the University of Wales.
 The latter year marked his 80th birthday, for which Aberystwyth University's Robert Meyrick researched and curated a major retrospective of his work for the National Library of Wales.

 Elwyn's paintings are testimony to an undiminished love for Wales.
 Although he lived in Hampshire from 1948, Wales remained his spiritual home and an inspiration for his paintings.
 He drew continually on his wide experience of the working life of the countryside, the bustling farmyards and cattle pastures of the Teifi and Ceri valleys, and the upland rural areas.

 Elwyn died on 13 November 1997, some three weeks after a fall in the garden of his Winchester home.
 In 2000, the National Library of Wales staged a Memorial Exhibition to coincide with the Scolar Press publication of Robert Meyrick's monograph on John Elwyn.

 John Elwyn's paintings developed in subject-matter and character with a distinctly Welsh landscape tradition in a British and European context.
 They also tell of his family and personal circumstances.
 In John Elwyn's own words, "All this had nothing to do with esoteric modern art but simply autobiographical illustration.
 I have a parochial mind – sometimes today it's called regional.
 I agree with Benjamin Britten when he says 'the important things are the local things.'"

+Personal life

+Elwyn married the pianist Gillian Butterworth in 1970.
+His stepchildren were Robin (the composer Robin Stevens) and Louise.